Bifurcation of critical points along gap-continuous families of subspaces: Bifurcation along gap continuous paths of subspaces

 Let us point out that $L_t\in\Phi^+_S(H)$, $t\in[a,b]$, and so

-in any of the following cases: \begin{itemize} \item if in Theorem \ref{thm} it is $n\neq +\infty$, since each $L_t$ is positive on the subspace $H^\perp_t$ which is of finite codimension; \item if in Theorem \ref{thm} it is $T\in\Phi^+_S(H)$, since $\mu_{Morse}(L_t)\leq\mu_{Morse}(T)$ for all $t\in [a,b]$; \item for all compact operator $K$ in Theorem \ref{thmII} by the same argument as in the previous item. \end{itemize} Finally, we will prove in the subsequent section a corollary of the proof of Theorem \ref{thm}, which rephrases a well known fact from bifurcation theory in our setting.
+in each of the following cases: \begin{itemize} \item if $n\neq +\infty$ in Theorem \ref{thm}, since each $L_t$ is positive on the subspace $H^\perp_t$ which is of finite codimension; \item if $T\in\Phi^+_S(H)$ in Theorem \ref{thm}, as $\mu_{Morse}(L_t)\leq\mu_{Morse}(T)$ for all $t\in [a,b]$; \item for all compact operators $K$ in Theorem \ref{thmII} by the same argument as in the previous item. \end{itemize} Finally, we will prove in the subsequent section a corollary of the proof of Theorem \ref{thm}, which rephrases a well known fact from bifurcation theory in our setting.
 Let us point out that both Theorem \ref{thm} and Theorem \ref{thmII} do not give any information about the location of the bifurcation point in the interval $(a,b)$.

 \begin{cor} We assume that either the assumptions of Theorem \ref{thm} or the ones of Theorem \ref{thmII} hold.
 If $t^\ast$ is a bifurcation point, then

 \end{cor}